florin-i/task1/Readme.md

  - rgName = name of the resource group that will be created
  - vnetName = name of the Vnet that will be created
  - subnetName = name of the subnet that will be created
+ - sshKey = SSH public key to be added to VMs
- - vms = a list of VMs, each VM beeing an object with the following atributes:
+ - vms = a map of VMs, the key being the name of VM and the value an object as follow:
-    - name = the name of VM
     - size = the VM size
-    - sshKey = SSH public key to be added to VMs
-    - index = an integer starting from 1 for first VM and for each VM the value is incremented with 1
     - image = an object that describe the image used to create the VM with the attributes:
         - offer
         - publisher